Mo33na/RFM-pipeline/README.md

 DB_PASSWORD=your_password
 DB_PORT=5432
 ```
-2. Import packages to load the env variables:
+2. Import packages to load the environment variables:

      from dotenv import load_dotenv
      load_dotenv()